What is Gingivitis (Gum Disease)?

 Why Are My Gums Bleeding?

-As we age, it’s increasingly common to see a drop or two of blood in the sink after brushing or flossing–so commonplace that many of us convince ourselves it’s not a big deal.
+As we age, it’s increasingly common to see a drop or two of blood in the sink after brushing or flossing.
+It’s so common that many of us convince ourselves it’s not a big deal.
 But bleeding gums—even during a dentist cleaning—are not normal and not healthy.
-They’re a sign—possibly along with other often-missed red alerts like puffy, red, irritated gums—of gingivitis (early gum disease).
-Millions of adults have some form of gum problems, yet only a very small fraction realize it because gum pain is not an early symptom.
-The good news: early-stage gum disease is reversible, through improved daily mouth care and more frequent visits to the dentist for plaque and tartar removal with professional tools.
-But left ignored, bleeding gums can progress to serious gum infection (periodontitis) that attacks gums, erodes the jawbone and is the number-one reason teeth fall out.
+They’re a sign—possibly along with other often-missed symptoms like puffy, red, irritated gums—of gingivitis (early gum disease).
+90% of the world population suffers from chronic gum disease, gum problems, yet only a very small fraction realizes it.
+But there is some good news: early-stage gum disease is reversible, through improved daily mouth care and more frequent visits to the dentist for plaque and tartar removal.
+But left ignored, bleeding gums can progress to serious gum infection (periodontitis) that attacks gums, erodes the jawbone and is the number-one reason for teeth fall out.
 If you’ve spotted droplets, don’t wait another day to start improving your brush, floss and rinse routine.

 Why Are My Gums Receding?

 You’ve recognized one of the most telltale signs of mid-stage gum problems.
 And this is not one you want to ignore.
 When you notice your gum and bone pulling away from your teeth, and more of the lower part of your teeth becomes visible, your gums are receding.
-Often referred to as shrinking gums, when this happens, the roots of your teeth become exposed to harmful bacteria and your mouth becomes susceptible to a whole host of oral health issues.
-If accompanied by red, inflamed gums that bleed when brushed, early gum disease is a likely reason.
+Often referred to as shrinking gums.
+When this happens, the roots of your teeth become exposed to harmful bacteria and your mouth becomes susceptible to a whole host of oral health issues.
+If accompanied by red, inflamed gums that bleed when brushing, early gum disease is the likely culprit.
 Left untreated, gum recession can have serious, irreversible consequences, such as loss of dentin (hard, dense, bony tissue forming the bulk of a tooth beneath the enamel and keeping your teeth firmly in place), and the exposed roots can become tender, sore or infected.

-Always check the ingredients on your mouthwash bottle and look for germ-fighting ingredients that combat gum disease, like LISTERINE® Antiseptic Mouthwash (which has eucalyptol, menthol, methyl salicylate and thymol — four essential oils that are clinically proven to kill the germs that cause gum disease).
+Always check the ingredients on your mouthwash bottle and look for germ-fighting ingredients that prevent gum disease, like LISTERINE® Teeth & Gum Defence mouthwash (which has eucalyptol, menthol, methyl salicylate and thymol — four essential oils that are clinically proven to fight germs that cause gum problems).
+It also contains fluoride to prevent cavities.
+Listerine® Teeth & Gum Defence is clinically proven to give you healthier gums and stronger teeth in 2 weeks!
 Using antibacterial mouthwash regularly will fight bacteria that can cling to your gums and form plaque.
-When plaque is not attacked, it can harden into tartar.
-Some mouthwashes also contain fluoride, which protects teeth from decay.
+When plaque is not removed, it can harden into tartar.

 What Are The Rinsing Rules?

 It’s best to use LISTERINE® mouthwash twice daily, as directed.
-The combination of ingredients in LISTERINE® Antiseptic Mouthwash is extremely effective in killing bacteria above the gum line as well as reducing sticky plaque film and early gum infection (gingivitis), which can lead to serious, advanced gum disease if left unattended.
-Use LISTERINE® mouthwash twice daily for 24-hour protection from gum disease-causing bacteria.
+The combination of ingredients in LISTERINE® Teeth & Gum Defence Mouthwash are effective in fighting bacteria above and below the gum line, helping prevent gum problems Don’t wait for gum disease to strike, take precaution with LISTERINE® Teeth & Gum Defence mouthwash twice daily for 24-hour protection from gum disease-causing bacteria.